vdektiarev/redis-memory-overload/README.md

 The last, but not the least point to consider is to know your business processes and, most importantly, requirements very well to be able to assess your system, try to map the solution to the requirements and to see if they fit together.
 For example, for the reviewed eCommerce case, the primary requirements for the storage were data durability and read performance.

 While Redis is indeed a highly performant storage due to its work with memory, the data durability and resilience is questioned for such a technology.
+The nodes may still fail along with Append-Only-File even in the cloud, having all the data erased.
+While data partitioning and Multi-AZ deployments can help to minimize such a risk, business may still be impacted by either service disruption during the failover or by having some parts of data missing.
+In such a case, it's worth revising performant key-value based data storage solutions and trying to find an appropriate replacement which has data durability and resilience confirmed - like AWS DynamoDB or MongoDB appliance.

 ## Lessons Learned

+Summarizing the knowledge we've got, the following items can be pointed out as general advises for dealing with memory pressure for your Redis cluster:

+1. Always have the appropriate observability on your system - whether on premises or in the cloud: monitoring, access to metrics, alerting.
+This would give you time to act before the issue becomes more severe.
+2. Know the business processes your system is responsible for, the system context and integrations with your storage - to be able to review them if necessary and find anomalies in the behavior.
+3. Choose your technologies wisely according to the business requirements.
+Do the migration if you see risks, and you have the resources to do the job.
+4. Consider cloud solutions for storages if the business and policies allow you to do so - this shares the responsibility and brings a lot of automated instruments to reduce the storage management overhead, while saving costs in a lot of cases.
+5. Use Read Replicas to distribute the write and read load across the nodes, and have a failover scenario if the primary node fails.
+6. Approach data structures optimisations like data compression and choosing appropriate record types plus TTL attribute value.
+7. Consider data partitioning and automatic horizontal scaling to remove the bottlenecks, have a smoother scaling process and distribute the load - if you are ready to make changes in your integrations and to deal with sharding configurations.
+8. Do the vertical scaling if you see it's necessary, but keep in mind that it takes time.
+9. Do Multi-AZ deployments to increase the resiliency of your cluster and to be on a safer side for zone failure scenarios.

+By employing these strategies and leveraging the capabilities provided by the cloud, you can effectively manage memory pressure in your Redis deployment, ensuring optimal performance and reliability for your applications.